Samriddh1998/HackerRankSolution/README.md

 # HackerRankSolution
-my solutions to some of hackerrank problems
+My solutions to some of hackerrank problems pls do not copy them just use them as a reference